kitconcept/pytest-solr/README.rst

 ------------

 pytest-solr is a pytest plugin for the Apache Solr search server.
-It provides three pytest factories
+It provides three pytest factories:

-- solr_process: For starting and stopping the Solr server
+- solr_process: For starting and stopping the Solr server.
+This is session scoped.
-- solr_core: For loading and unloading a Solr core configuration
+- solr_core: For loading and unloading a Solr core configuration.
+This is module scoped.
-- solr: For connecting to a Solr server during a test
+- solr: For connecting to a Solr server during a test.
+This is function scoped.

+Solr Process
+^^^^^^^^^^^^

+The solr_process factory starts and stops a the Solr process.
+An existing Solr executable is required for this.

+  'executable': path to the Solr executable.
+Default value is 'downloads/solr-<SOLR_VERSION>/bin/solr' 'host': hostname where Solr runs.
+Default value is 'localhost'.
+  'port': port Solr uses.
+Default is value is '18983'.
+  'core' Solr core that is used.
+Default value is 'solr'.
+  'timeout': timeout to wait for Solr to start.
+Default value is '60' (seconds).

+Solr Core
+^^^^^^^^^

+The solr_core factory adds and removes a Solr core configuration.
+It expects two parameters, the Solr Process fixture name and the Solr core name.

+  'solr_process_fixture_name': String with the name of the Solr Process.
+This is a required parameter.
+  'solr_core_name': String with the name of the Solr core.
+This is a required parameter.

 Installation